-Whether one is interested in acquiring artificial Christmas trees, garlands, wreaths or the real items…the pine scent lightly permeates the entire area adding to one’s enjoyment and tantalizing all of one’s senses.
+Whether one is interested in acquiring artificial Christmas trees, garlands, wreaths, or the original items the pine scent lightly permeates the entire area adding to one’s enjoyment and tantalizing all of one’s senses.

 The inside covered area with some poinsettia plants gave way to a virtual sea of colorful poinsettia plants when we walked out into the open nursery area.

-It is outdoors but during the times of year when occasional light frosts or freezes are predicted, a light protective fabric which allows light to come shining through the panels is strung up above on overhead metal trellis-like supports.
-This covering also protects customers during strong sunlit days or times of rainy weather.
+It is outdoors, but during the times of the year when occasional light frosts or freezes are predicted, a light protective fabric which allows light to come shining through the panels is strung up above on overhead metal trellis-like supports.
+This covering also protects customers during bright sunlit days or times of rainy weather.

 Cyclamen plants of various colors were also on display.
 Every purchase of those perennial plants benefited a featured charity that one year.

-Christmas cactus plants can be purchased at Cornelius nursery this time of year in tiny little pots or in larger ones.
+Christmas cactus plants can be purchased at Cornelius nursery this time of year in tiny little pots or larger ones.
 They had an assortment of colors.
-Both of my grandmothers had well tended Christmas cactus plants that bloomed each and every year for them when they lived in Wisconsin.
+Both of my grandmothers had well-tended Christmas cactus plants that bloomed every year for them when they lived in Wisconsin.
 I remember the fuchsia colored ones that they cherished and kept indoors year round.

-Christmas cactus can actually be planted outdoors in our climate.
-I have a friend who has some planted in a window box that are frequently nibbled by some squirrels in her yard.
-I am not sure at the time of writing this who is winning the battle…my friend or her resident squirrels.
+Christmas cactus can be planted outdoors in our climate.
+I have a friend who has some planted in a window box that is frequently nibbled by some squirrels in her yard.
+I am not sure at the time of writing this who is winning the battle, my friend or her resident squirrels.

-I could have spent much more time at Cornelius taking photos of the real Christmas trees, the real wreaths being made up for sale, amaryllis plants and all of the other different types of plants, pottery and various and sundry gardening supplies.
+I could have spent much more time at Cornelius taking photos of the real Christmas trees, the real wreaths being made up for sale, amaryllis plants and all of the other different types of plants, pottery, and various gardening supplies.
 These photos hopefully suffice so that you now have some idea of why I deem Cornelius Nursery a place worth visiting during the Christmas season.

-Texas certified and master certified professionals are employed and ready to assist one with any and all gardening needs and desires.
+Texas certified and master certified professionals are employed and ready to assist one with any gardening needs and desires.
 They even test one’s soil if samples are brought to them in January and at no charge!
-A design team can help make custom decorations, make elaborate bows or assist one with advice when making one’s own seasonal items such as I did.
+A design team can help make custom decorations, make elaborate bows, or assist one with advice when making one’s seasonal items such as I did.

-Calloways Nursery now owns Cornelius as of 1999 but the name Cornelius remains the same.
-To learn more about the free gardening clinics held each Saturday, contests and more check out their website.
+Calloway’s Nursery now owns Cornelius as of 1999 but the name Cornelius remains the same.
+To learn more about the free gardening clinics held each Saturday, contests and more check out their website here.

-After Christmas their Christmas décor which is discounted disappears fast.
-You might just find me there after Christmas this year scooping up some of the bargains for next year.
+After Christmas, their Christmas discounted décor disappears fast.
+You might find me there after Christmas this year scooping up some of the bargains for next year.